 Omega 3 fatty acids are polyunsaturated fatty acids (good fat) vital to growth and development, we need them but we don't make them so they have to come from our food.
 However, we have to be careful here, as Omega 3 is fast being labelled "magic potion".

 What has been scientifically proven so far: Omega 3 is a powerful anti-inflammatory.
 Omega 3 stimulates blood circulation.
 It may help lower risk of chronic diseases such as heart disease, cancer, and arthritis.
 It plays a role in the reduction of bad cholesterol.
-It interacts with the immune system, healing traumatised and infected tissues so could help with skin problem.
-Here is what you need to know explained clearly by the University of Maryland Medical Center.
+It interacts with the immune system, healing traumatised and infected tissues so could help with skin problems.
+Here is what you need to know explained clearly by the University of Maryland Medical Center:

 Omega 3 is found in fish which swim in cold waters.
 Salmon and Sardines are best sources.
 That was for the scientific bit, now you can relax here is the foodie bit.